How to Foam Roll Your IT Band Without Pain | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Don't roll directly on the IT band.
-It's connective tissue over bone, not a muscle that releases under pressure.
+- &#10003;Never roll directly on the IT band: it's connective tissue that cannot release under roller pressure.

 The IT band isn't a muscle.
 You can't release it with direct pressure.
 It's a thick band of connective tissue sitting directly over the femur, with no muscle belly to deform under a roller and nowhere for tissue to go.
 Pressing onto it compresses soft tissue against bone, which is why it hurts and why rolling directly on it produces pain without any real relief.
 The fix is to target the muscles that actually tension the IT band: the TFL, outer glutes, and lateral quad.